qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 #### Summary

-This report examines the effectiveness of biosolids, a new kind of fertilizer that potentially enhances soil activity by providing food sources through microbial activities.
-In particular, we compare the magnitude of Mean Weight Diameter (MWD), a parameter measuring soil stability, with and without biosolids application.
+This report examines the effectiveness of biosolids, a new kind of fertilizer that potentially enhances soil activity by providing a food source through microbial activities.
+In particular, we compare the magnitude of Mean Weight Diameter (MWD), a parameter measuring soil stability, with and without biosolids treatment.
 We also compare the magnitude of cover value, a criterion for spread of plant species, between observations under biosolids and control.
 The impact of biosolids on soil stability is analyzed by a mixed effect model.
 The effect on spread of plant species is addressed by linear regression.
 The correlation between MWD and cover value is also examined.
-We find strong evidence that biosolids significantly increases soil productivity and coverage of certain plant species.
+We find strong evidence that biosolids significantly increases soil stability and coverage of certain plant species.
 We also find that MWD and cover value are positively correlated.

 #### 1. Introduction

-Soil productivity is an important issue affecting agricultural activities and biodiversity.
+Soil quality is an important issue affecting agricultural activities and biodiversity.
 Our client, Emma Avery, is completing her thesis for Master of Soil Science degree which investigates the long term impact of biosolids on soil health and grassland plant communities.
-Biosolids, the main interest of the experiment, is a fertilizer that provides food sources for microbial activities to enhance soil productivity.
-The experiment was conducted in 2002 at OK Ranch, Jasmond, BC.
+Biosolids, the main interest of the experiment, is able to provided a food source for microbial activities thus enhancing soil stability.
+The experiment was conducted in 2002 at OK Ranch, Jesmond, BC.
 Four grasslands were randomly chosen and either applied biosolids or left as control (no biosolids).
 Later, the data were collected in 2016 and passed on to us in January 2017 for analysis.
 This report’s primary interest is to investigate whether Mean Weight Diameter (MWD), a parameter that quantifies soil productivity, is affected by 1) treatment type and 2) sampling date.
 The secondary interest is to explore the effect of biosolids on specific plant species composition.
 The third interest is to examine the correlation between MWD and the cover value of plants.
-The report assesses the significance of biosolids application on soil productivity and plant composition.
-It indicates that Biosolids performs well in terms of enhancing soil stability and increasing spread of plant species.
+The report assesses the significance of biosolids treatment and indicates that Biosolids performs well in terms of enhancing soil stability and increasing spread of plant species.
 Starting with a description of dataset and methods, the report addresses the above questions of interests with detailed analysis and ends with conclusions and further discussions.

 #### 2. Data Description

-The experiment was laid out in 4 pieces of land with similar characteristics which are treated as blocks.
+The experiment was laid out in 4 pieces of lands with similar characteristics which are treated as blocks.
 The investigator randomly applied biosolids to half of each block and no biosolids to the other half.
 Within each half of a block, 3 equally spaced transects were